01-edu/public/subjects/stock-exchange-sim/README.md

 | do_shelf      |               board: 1                |   shelf:1    |  10   |
 | do_cabinet    | doorknobs: 2; background: 1; shelf: 3 |  cabinet:1   |  30   |

-Your purpose in this example is to optimise time and cabinet, basically the cabinet is the last product to achieve in the project and time is to be prioritized so that the building of your cabinet is done the fastest way possible.
+The purpose of this example is to optimise time and cabinet, basically the cabinet is the last product to achieve in the project and time is to be prioritized so that the building of your cabinet is done the fastest way possible.

 The tasks should be done in this order to achieve a maximum optimization regarding time and cabinet: